fagiolini/fagiolini.github.io/_posts/2020-11-29-lentil-balls.md

 3. make the balls pressing them with your hands and dispose them on a baking trail covered in parchment paper.

-4. cook in preheated static oven for 20 minutes, turning them after 10 minutes.
+4. cook in preheated static oven for 20 minutes at 220° C, turning them after 10 minutes.

 5. while the balls cook, make the sauce.